-The City has opened a Recycled Water Fill Station at the Wastewater Treatment Plant, 2251 Elkins Way for City of Brentwood utility customers (“customers”).
+The City has opened the Recycled Water Fill Station at the Wastewater Treatment Plant, 2251 Elkins Way, for City of Brentwood utility customers (“customers”).
 Recycled water is wastewater that has received extensive treatment in order to be used for many non-potable water uses such as landscape irrigation.
 The use of recycled water for this purpose is a way for customers to help meet State mandated regulations to reduce potable water use.

 Customers may bring containers (up to 300 gallons) to fill with recycled water and take for appropriate use.
 To utilize this recycled water, customers will need to show their current utility bill, complete a short Application and receive a brief, one-time training on the regulated uses of recycled water.